Department for International Development: History

-As of 2008, along with the Nordic countries, DFID generally avoided setting up its own programmes, in order to avoid creating unnecessary bureaucracy.
-To achieve this, DFID distributed most of its money to governments and other international organisations that had already developed suitable programmes, and let them distribute the money as efficiently as possible.
-In July 2009, DFID rebranded all its aid programmes with the UK aid logo, to make clear the contributions were coming from the people of the United Kingdom.
-While the decision was met with some controversy among aid workers at the time, Commons International Development Select Committee Chairman Malcolm Bruce explained the rebranding saying "the name DFID does not reflect the fact that this is a British organisation; it could be anything.
+As of 2008, along with the Nordic countries, the DFID generally avoided setting up its own programmes, in order to avoid creating unnecessary bureaucracy.
+To achieve this, the DFID distributed most of its money to governments and other international organisations that had already developed suitable programmes, and let them distribute the money as efficiently as possible.
+In July 2009, the DFID rebranded all its aid programmes with the "UK aid" logo, to make clear the contributions were coming from the people of the United Kingdom.
+While the decision was met with some controversy among aid workers at the time, Commons International Development Select Committee Chairman Malcolm Bruce explained the rebranding, saying "the name DFID does not reflect the fact that this is a British organisation; it could be anything.
 The Americans have USAID, Canada has got CIDA."

-The 2009 National Audit Office (NAO) Performance Management review looked at how DFID had restructured its performance management arrangements over the last six years.
-The report responded to a request from DFID's Accounting Officer to re-visit the topic periodically, which the Comptroller and Auditor General agreed would be valuable.
-The study found that DFID had improved in its general scrutiny of progress in reducing poverty and of progress towards divisional goals, however noted that there was still clear scope for further improvement.
+The 2009 National Audit Office Performance Management review looked at how the DFID had restructured its performance management arrangements over the last six years.
+The report responded to a request from the DFID's Accounting Officer to re-visit the topic periodically, which the Comptroller and Auditor General agreed would be valuable.
+The study found that the DFID had improved in its general scrutiny of progress in reducing poverty and of progress towards divisional goals, however noted that there was still clear scope for further improvement.

+In March 2010, DFID published a "Programme Strategy" concerned with "clearing landmines and other explosive remnants of war" over the period from 2010 to 2013.
+The HALO Trust unsuccessfully challenged a DFID contract award for mine clearance in Cambodia in the High Court the following year.

-In 2016, DFID was taken to task with accusations of misappropriation of funding in the British Overseas Territory of Montserrat.
+In 2016, the DFID was taken to task with accusations of misappropriation of funding in the British Overseas Territory of Montserrat.
 Whistleblower Sean McLaughlin commenced legal action against the department in the Eastern Caribbean Court, questioning the DFID fraud investigation process.

-In June 2020, Prime Minister Boris Johnson announced that the Department for International Development and the Foreign and Commonwealth Office would be brought together to form the Foreign, Commonwealth and Development Office from 1 September the same year, centralising oversight of the UK foreign aid budget.
+In June 2020, Prime Minister Boris Johnson announced that the Department for International Development and the Foreign and Commonwealth Office would be brought together to form the Foreign, Commonwealth and Development Office from 1 September the same year, centralising oversight of Britain's foreign aid budget.
 The stated aim, according to Johnson, was to "unite our aid with our diplomacy and bring them together in our international effort".
 Three former British Prime Ministers (David Cameron, Gordon Brown and Tony Blair) criticised the plan.
-Johnson merged the two departments together in September 2020 forming the Foreign, Commonwealth and Development Office.
-In criticism of the merge, Opposition leader Keir Starmer has kept the shadow department and its ministers in place until the November 2021 shadow cabinet reshuffle.
+Johnson merged the two departments together in September 2020, forming the Foreign, Commonwealth and Development Office.

+In criticism of the merge, Opposition leader Keir Starmer kept the shadow department and its ministers in place until the November 2021 shadow cabinet reshuffle.
+It was speculated that following the Labour Party's victory at the 2024 elections, that the DFID could be reestablished as a ministry of its own once more, although this never occurred.